aimerou/awesome-ai-papers/README.md

 # Outstanding AI Papers - A Review ⭐️

-The most significant AI research papers are listed in this collection and are organized by publication date.
-This repository covers four fields : natural language processing (NLP), computer vision, multimodal learning, audio processing and reinforcement learning.
+The most significant AI research papers since 2022 are listed in this collection and are organized by publication date.
+This repository covers five fields : natural language processing (NLP), computer vision, multimodal learning, audio processing and reinforcement learning.
 We update this work frequently, so if you have any recommendations for compelling papers, we'd be delighted to consider them.
 Feel free to give this repository a star if you enjoy the work.

 Maintainer: [Aimerou Ndiaye](https://github.com/aimerou)